 With parents and educators growing more attuned to the broad range of factors that affect students’ success, executive function coaching has become an increasingly popular part of families’ educational planning.
-Based on explicit instruction in strategies for organization, time management, and effective task completion, executive function coaching is often used when deficits in these areas are impeding students’ school success.
-However, executive function coaching isn’t just for students and families in crisis; this holistic professional support can be invaluable for all kinds of learners at any age.
+Based on explicit instruction to develop strategies for organization, time management, and effective task completion, executive function coaching is often used when relative weaknesses or significant deficits in these areas are impeding students’ school success.
+However, executive function coaching isn’t just for students and families in crisis; this holistic professional support can be invaluable for all learners at any age.
 Executive functioning is as essential and teachable as reading or mathematics, and it’s worth considering even when your student isn’t actively struggling in school.

 Here are four situations in which you might want to consider executive function coaching:

 1. If your student is about to start at a new school.